scpiano/ESPN-FF-Robot/README.md

 # ESPN-FF-Robot
+I forgot to set my fantasy lineup one too many times - so I made this!
 Automatically sets lineups (along with many other things hopefully) in fantasy football on ESPN.